alibahrami633/Fitness-Tracker/README.md

     - Clone this repo

-    - Clone this repo through git bash to your local computer using:
+    - Clone this repo through git bash to your local computer using

-        git clone `git@github.com:alibahrami633/Burger.git`

     - Install packages using "npm install"